AidanGiebel/aidangiebel.github.io/projects/avl-xfoil-tool.md

-**AVL / XFOIL Python Interface for Dragonfly Autopilot**
+**AVL / XFOIL Python Interface for Dragonfly Autopilot#**

 ## Project Overview

 This project used an existing **AVL / XFOIL Python interface** to generate aerodynamic data for a flight dynamics model of the *Dragonfly aircraft*.
+None of this data is from the dragonfly aircraft as that is propritary data this is example code I have made seperatly to show what I have done.

 The goal was to automate aerodynamic analysis across a wide range of flight conditions in order to generate a **lookup table used as the aerodynamic plant for an autopilot simulation**.